 But my son burst into tears and shamed me, "You're an instructor at the local dog club.
 If you can't sort out Jet's problems, who can?"

 Seven years later, the photo of Jet beside the sofa proves my wise son was right.
 Granted, Jet's not as "well-trained" as old Harry was, but I've learned techniques to manage the "baggage", and he's become a good family dog and companion.
 And I've shared the lessons I've learned from him with other owners who've adopted "reactive dogs".

-Oh, and as an example of how dogs have their individual traits, unlike Olive and Mabel and Harry, Jet LOVES the Vet and drags me through the door and into the surgery!
+Oh, and as an example of how dogs have individual traits, unlike Olive and Mabel and Harry, Jet LOVES the Vet.
+And he drags me through the door into the surgery!

 The real power of a dog

 I could have picked more than 20 quotes from Olive, Mabel & Me.
-It was the perfect birthday gift because it combined my love of books and dogs, and I enjoyed reading it immensely.
+Because it was the perfect birthday gift for me, combining my love of books and dogs and I enjoyed reading it immensely.
 And while I share Cotter's sadness that "in relation to our own, dogs seem to be living their lives on fast-forward", I find comfort in his words in the final chapter, The Power of the Dog:

 Let us, in the way of Labradors, be upbeat and optimistic and think more about what dogs bring us than what they leave.
 We will always hold on to the memories of the ones we have had but also let another come in, one who will pick things up as if to say, 'It's okay . . . it's my turn now.'
 And that is the real power of a dog.

 Tall And True is an online showcase and forum for writers, readers and publishers.